Futures Price Banding

 Options Price Banding

-- Last Price of the option or spread;
+- Last Price of the option

 The width of the price bands is determined by one of the following: